 Two years later, she purchased more land.
 At that time, this area was considered “out of town.”
 Today it is in the heart of the older part of the city.
 In 1875, Mason sold the north half of the Spring Street property to K.H.
 Jones and Charles M. Wright for $1500.
 She sold another lot on Olive Street in 1884 for $2800.
 At that time, she also had the Spring Street parcel deeded to her grandsons, Robert and Henry.
 Her daughter, Ellen, Robert’s wife, also was given land to live on until she died.
 As the town grew, her property became prime urban lots, and she accumulated a fortune of nearly $300,000.
 That equates to approximately $10 million by today’s standards according to the CPI inflation calculator.

 Biddy was very generous to all around her.
 She used her wealth to become a philanthropist for the entire L.A. community.
-She gave food and shelter to the poor of all races, donated to churches attended by both black and white, and visited prison inmates with gifts and aid.
+She gave food and shelter to poor people of all races, donated to churches attended by both Black and white, and visited prison inmates with gifts and aid.
 Needy people often lined up for medical help in front of her house on Spring Street.
-Mason was instrumental in founding a traveler’s aid center and an elementary school for black children.
+Mason was instrumental in founding a traveler’s aid center and an elementary school for Black children.
 The opportunity to worship as they pleased was important to Black people in California.
 In 1872, Biddy and her son-in-law, Charles Owens, founded and financed the Los Angeles branch of the First African Methodist Episcopal Church.
-This was the first black church in Los Angeles
+This was the first Black church in Los Angeles.

 Her philanthropic efforts helped create and sustain African-American institutions in the city and shaped the city’s overall civic life for future generations.
 A Biddy Mason Memorial Park in downtown LA includes a timeline, detailing the history of a woman who, after spending nearly half her life in slavery, used her freedom to transform the burgeoning city for the better.